The WATCHMAN Implant for AFib Stroke Protection

 Getting WATCHMAN

-The first step to finding out if you’re a candidate for WATCHMAN is making an appointment with a Northwest Regional Heart & Vascular cardiologist to discuss your options.
+The first step to finding out if you’re a candidate for WATCHMAN is making an appointment with a Adventist Health Northwest Heart Center cardiologist to discuss your options.
 Ask your primary care provider for a referral or call us at 503-257-0959.

-Learn more about how Northwest Regional Heart & Vascular uses evidence-based procedures and surgeries to help restore your heart’s health with the least invasive treatments.
+Learn more about how Adventist Health Northwest Heart Center uses evidence-based procedures and surgeries to help restore your heart’s health with the least invasive treatments.

 Learn More